Grand Challenges Updates

 Grand Challenges Team Research Request for Proposals

-The Request for Proposals to join the Grand Challenges Program as a Level 1 interdisciplinary research team is now open!
-Please read the full RFP carefully and apply at UNM InfoReady.
+The Request for Proposals to join the Grand Challenges Program as a Level 1 interdisciplinary research team opened in April 2022 and is now closed.

 April 12, 2022